digitranslab/jumpstart/docs/versioned_docs/version-2.19.0/data-sources/airtable.md

 # Airtable

-ToolJet can connect to your Airtable account to read and write data.
-Airtable Personal Access Token is required to connect to the Airtable data source on ToolJet.
+JumpStart can connect to your Airtable account to read and write data.
+Airtable Personal Access Token is required to connect to the Airtable data source on JumpStart.
 You can generate the PAT by visiting [Developer Hub from your Airtable profile](https://support.airtable.com/docs/creating-and-using-api-keys-and-access-tokens#understanding-personal-access-token-basic-actions).

 <img className="screenshot-full" src="/img/datasource-reference/airtable/add_creds.gif" alt="irtable record"/>